Nosto/wiki-docs/features/dynamic-bundle-discounts.md

 ## Setup

-### Dynamic Bundle template changes
+### Nosto Dynamic Bundle template
 A new Nosto JavaScript API `addBundleToCartWithDiscount` has been introduced.
-Functionality if the API is as follows,
+Functionalities of this API are as follows,
 - collect the bundle information, from the bundle template,
 - **validate and prepare the data for Shopify API call** (This step adds discount details along with bundle information to line item properties)
 - invoke Shopify API with the data